innoq/architecture-antipatterns/_case_studies/the_insurance_app_productline_for_100+_countries.md

-# The Insurance App Productline for 100+ countries ✅
-Author: Sven

-# Name of the example:
+---
-World-wide insurance App productline
+name: World-wide insurance App productline

-# Description:
+authors: Sven
+done: true
+excerpt_separator: <!--more-->
+layout: study
+---
-One of the largest insurances in the world developed one mobile app product line for all their country entities around the world to provide self-service functionality for viewing and changing policy data.
+One of the largest insurances in the world developed one mobile app product line for all their country entities around the world to provide self-service functionality for viewing and changing policy data.<!--more-->

 # What is the system’s background?
 * Mobile App, iOS and Android